brisbane/azure-hpc/Compute-Grid-Infra/README.md

 You have to provide these parameters to the template :
 * _VMsku_ : Instance type to provision.
 Default is **Standard_H16r**
 * _sharedStorage_ : default is **nfsonmaster**.
-Allowed values are (nfsonmaster, beegfs, none)
+This is required for the POC
 * _scheduler_ : default is **pbspro**.
-Allowed values are (pbspro, none)
+This is required for the POC
 * _monitoring_ : default is **ganglia**.
 Allowed values are (ganglia, none)
 * _computeNodeImage_ : OS to use for compute nodes.
 Default and recommended value is **CentOS-HPC_7.3**
-* _vmSSPrefix_ : 8 characters prefix to use to name the compute nodes.
+* _vmSSPrefix_ : Up to 8 characters prefix to use to name the compute nodes.
 The naming pattern will be **prefixAABBBBBB** where _AA_ is two digit number of the scaleset and _BBBBBB_ is the 8 hexadecimal value inside the Scaleset
 * _instanceCountPerVMSS_ : number of VMs instance inside a single scaleset.
-Default is 2 to avoid accidental launches of large clusters, maximum is 100
+Default is 2 to avoid accidental launches of large clusters, maximum is 100. **This should be changed to 30 for the POC**
 * _numberOfVMSS_ : number of VM scaleset to create.
-Default is 1, maximum is 100
+Default and recommended value is 1, maximum is 100
 * _RGvnetName_ : The name of the Resource Group used to deploy the Master VM and the VNET.
 * _adminUsername_ : This is the name of the administrator account to create on the VM.
 It is recommended to use the same than for the Master VM.
 * _adminPassword_ : Password to associate to the administrator account.
 It is highly encourage to use SSH authentication and passwordless instead.
 * _sshKeyData_ : The public SSH key to associate with the administrator user.
-Format has to be on a single line 'ssh-rsa key'
+Format has to be on a single line 'ssh-rsa key'.
+This parameter is required.
 * _masterName_ : The short name of the Master VM
 * _postInstallCommand_ : a post installation command to launch after povisioning.
 This command needs to be encapsulated in quotes, for example **'bash /data/software/poc/post-install-node.sh'**.
 * _imageId_ : Not applicable for this POC